MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 Once the location becaons are set in place, they can stay powered ON and remain untouched for the duration of the study.
 The expected battery life is 3 to 6 months.

 ## Chest Belt (optional)

+# How to Charge the Devices

+At the end of each day, charge all devices overnight (excluding the location beacons, which do not require charging).

+Remove the two wrist sensors and plug them into the charger as shown.
+The charging port can be found on the side of wrist sensor.